charbeleidd/Guitar-Drum-Shop/README.md

 # Guitar-Drum-Shop
-this project represents an  administration system for a guitar shop where the administrator ( user) can register a client ( data) and store guitars and drums .
+this project is built on OOP rules, it represents an  administration system for a guitar shop where the administrator (user) can register a client (data) and store guitars and drums .